smubia/smubia/_pages/colearning/index.md

 ## What Is It?

-Lectures are boring (okay, not all, but most).
+Lectures are a bit boring (okay, not all, but quite a number of them are).
 We understand that and are offering a new approach to that where **each co-learner takes ownership of their own learning.** We also understand that real learning does not happen if you have not applied what you learnt.
 Hence, every session will end with a **mini-project** that illustrates what you have learnt.

 You will personally check a list of concepts and ensure that you have applied it.
 Fellow members in their co-learning groups will take turns to check each others' work and provide feedback.
 The more feedback you provide, the more everyone learns.
 This is our **projects driven, co-learning** approach.